Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 La Specialista also has a stainless steel body, but it feels cheaper compared to Breville Barista Express.
 My main issue with La Specialista’s design is that it has a lot of “plasticky” parts, such as the portafilter handle and the bean hopper.

 The DeLonghi La Specialista’s portafilter is an issue.
-You’ll use the portafilter every day and apply real force to attach it to the brew head.
 The plastic handle feels too flimsy for this.
 I would much prefer it if the La Specialista portafilter was made of stainless steel as well.
+You’ll use the portafilter daily and apply real force to attach it to the brew head, so a good build is important.

-The La Specialista also seems to have durability issues.
+The La Specialista seems to have durability issues.
 The water sensor and rubber seal receive consistent negative reviews.
 Both parts detach and cause water leaks and prevent the machine from functioning.
 I haven’t used it long enough to find out, but buyer beware.
-Meanwhile, Breville is known for its excellent build quality.
+Meanwhile, we’ve used plenty of Brevilles and never had an issue with build quality.

 Finally, you’ll use dial knobs and buttons to operate these two machines.
 I preferred the Barista Express user interface.
 It’s intuitive and has very clearly labeled buttons, such as “grind amount,” “filter size,” “single, double” shot options, and more.